LLM Provider Pricing in 2026: What It Actually Costs Per Task

 // Subsequent requests with the same system prompt pay cached rates

 Both Anthropic and OpenAI offer batch APIs that process requests asynchronously at a 50% discount.
 The tradeoff is latency: batch requests complete within 24 hours, not seconds.
-This is perfect for offline processing, content generation pipelines, and evaluation runs.
+This is the right choice for content generation pipelines, data enrichment, evaluation runs, and anything that does not need a real-time response.

 Anthropic Claude Models